GAM-team/GAM/wiki/GamUpdates.md

 to `<SharedDriveRestrictionsSubfieldName>`; previously, only the abbreviations `downloadrestrictedforreaders` and `downloadrestrictedforwriters` were supported (they are still supported).

+Updated `gam <UserTypeEntity> copy drivefile` to handle unexpected data returned by Google that caused a trap.

 ### 7.15.00

 Updated  `gam print shareddriveorganizers` to make `shownoorganizerdrives` default to `True`